The Solitude of Ambition

-While there is truth in this cliché, isolation is much more subtle, especially in the business context.
-As a C-Suite leadership coach and former CEO, I have both witnessed and experienced this disorienting lack of connection.
-I call the condition “The Solitude of Ambition.”
+While there is truth in this cliché, isolation is much more subtle, especially in the business world.
+As a C-Suite leadership coach and former CEO, I have witnessed and experienced this disorienting lack of connection, a condition I call “The Solitude of Ambition.”

 Shifting Situations, Shifting Relationships

 Moving up in an organization involves change.
 Our titles, scope and responsibilities are elevated.
-Geographies change and cultures evolve.
-Our Peers become our direct reports.
-Prior conflicts undermine the current context and personal connections are re-evaluated.
+Geographies switch and cultures evolve.
+Our peers become our direct reports.
+Prior conflicts undermine current contexts and personal connections are re-evaluated.
 From an organizational standpoint, interactions readjust.
-Direct Reports may leave or be asked to leave.
+Direct reports may leave or be asked to.

-Most importantly, people start to treat us differently and whether we want to acknowledge it or not, we may even start to interact differently with others too.
+Most importantly, people begin to treat us differently and whether we want to acknowledge it or not, we may even start to interact differently with others, too.
 Over time, this can be as disorienting as looking at a familiar landscape through a kaleidoscope.

 Precious Commodities: Trust, Truth and Time